sakshigajjar/SciVision-Scientific-Image-Classifier/README.md

 Step-4: You can download the model after training in (.pth file) with weights. <br>
 Step-5: You can also compute various evaluation metrics ( Accuracy, Precision, Recall , F1-Score, Computation time) using the given code.
 It also prints the confusion matrix for the same.
 Given .ipynb file also has the functions for plotting the accuracy and loss graphs. <br>

+(We are not able to upload our training and testing datasets due to memory constraints)